wangyin-git/rbgo/README.md

 ```
 # NetworkService

-open Tcp or Udp service
+open TCP or UDP service

 because service handles network request in async mode, it can handle many requests concurrently.
 If use some Non-GIL ruby implementations such as Truffleruby or Jruby, it can utilize all your CPU cores.